Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

 ### Gaining Resources

-Resources should be sought out and rewarded, based on the Player's actions in the story—it represents riches to favors to manpower gathered.
+Resources should be sought out and rewarded, based on the Player’s actions in the story—it represents riches to favors to manpower gathered.